nucypher/nucypher-ts-demo-tdec/README.md

 `nucypher-ts` is in an early release.
 We recommend **not** using it in production _just yet_.

-### Ibex - Mumbai Testnet
+### Oryx/Tapir - Mumbai Testnet

-The current release of `nucypher-ts` supports Ursulas working on Ibex network and contracts deployed on Mumbai testnet.
+The current release of `nucypher-ts` supports Ursulas working on Oryx/Tapir networks and contracts deployed on Mumbai testnet.

 ## References